7 Key Differences Between Alcoholism and Problem Drinking

 2. Problem Drinkers Can Abstain from Alcohol

 Problem drinkers can go days, weeks, or months without drinking.
 Some drink a lot often, but others may drink occasionally.
 The primary issue with problem drinkers is that their drinking causes issues in their lives.
 If your loved one is a problem drinker, they may say and do things that hurt you, others, or themselves when they have been drinking.
+Learn more about the warning signs of alcoholism to better understand the spectrum of alcohol misuse.

 3. Most Alcoholics Drink Every Day to Avoid Withdrawal Symptoms